mavxg/slatejs/README.md

 ## Bugs

+* multiple retains in a row causes stack underflow in _apply

 * Delete key at start of row causes row join

 * Kerning changes when cursor is between kerned pairs.
 (Google docs solves this by not kerning text.)